mkb79/Audible/docs/source/auth/authorization.rst

 2FA (OTP Code)
 --------------

-If two-factor authentication (2FA) is activated a user prompt will be provided using `input` to enter your one time password (OTP), which looks like::
+If two-factor authentication (2FA) is activated, a user prompt will be provided using `input` to enter your one time password (OTP), which looks like::

    "OTP Code: "